Fenix125/Spam-Jailbreak-Classification/README.md

 ### Step 2.
 Wrapping the Fine-Tuned Model into an Agentic pipeline

-Here the [LangChain](https://www.langchain.com) framework was used to build an agent with two tools:
+Using the [LangChain](https://www.langchain.com) framework, I built an agent with two tools:

-1. **classify_spam_ham** tool uses the trained bert model predict whether a text is spam or ham, returns result to agent
+1. `**classify_spam_ham**`: a tool that uses the trained BERT model to classify text as spam or ham.
-2. **search_info_about_Mykhailo_Ivasiuk** this is a RAG tool that retrieves my biography information from the provided document
+2. `**search_info_about_Mykhailo_Ivasiuk**`: a Retrieval-Augmented Generation (RAG) tool that retrieves biographical information about Mykhailo Ivasiuk from a provided document.

-The agent has memory, which helps him remember previous conversations.

-The LangChain agent is also accessible as a terminal application
+The agent also has memory, allowing it to remember previous conversations.
+Moreover it is accessible as a terminal application.

 ### Step 3.
 Software implementation

-Here the [FastAPI](https://fastapi.tiangolo.com) framework was used to create a microservice architecture with 3 endpoints:
+I used the [FastAPI](https://fastapi.tiangolo.com) framework to create a microservice architecture with the following endpoints:

--   /api/agent: uses LangChain agent
+-   `**/api/agent**`: uses the LangChain agent
--   /api/spam_ham_classifier: uses the spam/ham classifier to classify text
+-   `**/api/spam_ham_classifier**`: uses the spam/ham classifier to classify text
--   /api/bio_search: returns relevant information about student's biography (mine)
+-   `**/api/bio_search**`: returns relevant information about Mykhailo Ivasiuk's biography.

-Also the /external/mcp endpoint is available for mcp tools
+Additionally, there is an `**/external/mcp**` endpoint available for MCP tools.

-The [React](https://react.dev) library for web and native user interfaces was used for minimalistic user interface
+For the frontend I used the [React](https://react.dev) library to build a minimalistic user interface

-Also there exists an telegram chatbot which uses the FastAPI server to make requests to /api/agent endpoint
+A Telegram chatbot is also available, which interacts with the FastAPI server by making requests to the `**/api/agent**` endpoint.

-The [Gradio](https://www.gradio.app) open-source Python package was used to deliver a demo application that will be available to other users
+The [Gradio](https://www.gradio.app) package is used to provide a demo application for the project.

 ## Installing / Getting started